SmartekWorks/smartekworks.github.io/swat/setup_tools.md

 **SWAT Capture Tool** is a browser extension to capture the HTMLs from you web application which is used in SWAT page knowledge import.
 SWAT also support HTMLs you save by using *Save As HTML* function of your browser.
 However, as **SWAT Capture Tool** can handle frame structure in web application and capture realtime rendered HTML, you should use it if the web application is in the above cases.

-**SWAT Capture Tool** is currently offered on Google Chrome and Internet Explorer.
+**SWAT Capture Tool** is currently offered on Google Chrome, Mozilla Firefox and Internet Explorer.

 Attention: As some extensions will modify the DOM of you web pages, it is recommended to uninstall them before using **SWAT Capture Tool**.